Canadian Front-of-Package Nutrition Symbol Labeling

 - Prepackaged foods with a small reference amount (< 30 g or mL) that meet or exceed 10% DV of saturated + trans fat, sugars and/or sodium

-- Prepackaged main dishes with a reference amount of > 200 g (170 g for children 1-4 years of age) that meet or exceed 30% DV of saturated + trans fat, sugars and/or sodium
+- Prepackaged main dishes with a reference amount of > 200 g (170 g for children one to four years of age) that meet or exceed 30% DV of saturated + trans fat, sugars and/or sodium

 Calculations are based on the amount of the nutrient in the serving size or reference amount of the food, whichever is greater.
 For products that require reconstitution or the addition of other ingredients for preparation and the reference amount only refers to the food in its prepared form, the percentage of daily value is calculated on the basis of the amount of the nutrient per serving of stated size.